-This unit has an auto-ignition built in, making it extremely safe to use in the woods.
+This unit has an auto-ignition built-in, making it extremely safe to use in the woods.
 That isn’t the only thing we like about this unit.
-It is made of high-quality materials, which assist to make it incredibly robust, and with the power that the burners provide, nothing is out of reach when it comes to food preparation.
+It is made of high-quality materials, which assist in making it incredibly robust, and with the power that the burners provide, nothing is out of reach when it comes to food preparation.

 Even with the few concerns that have been brought to our attention, when you consider all of the pros, there is no way you can dismiss this as one of the best camping stoves available.

 - Auto ignition is built-in.